ali-jin/holbertonschool-shell/io_redirections_and_filters/README.md

 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern "bin" <br/>
 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter <br/>
 19-AZ replaces all characters A and c from input Z and e respectively <br/>
+20-hiago removes all letters c and C from input <br/>